-Owing to the stratigraphically uncomplicated siting of these houses (only one identified activity phase and no overlap of unrelated structures) a grid sampling for geochemical and geophysical analysis was performed, covering both houses as well as the in-between lying space, in the hopes of attaining relevant information about activities performed during the settled phase of the space.
+Due to the comparatively clean siting of these houses a grid sampling for geochemical and geophysical analysis was performed, covering both houses as well as the in-between lying space.
 The area between the two houses contained six pits with varying horizontal shape, and depths ranging from 21 to 105 cm.
 A seventh pit (112 cm in depth) also covered by the grid was situated just to the south-west of A11299.
 The last feature within the grid was a long, narrow, and curved trough, possibly a drainage ditch belonging to A11299, situated just south-east of the roof-supporting postholes of that construction.

-The samples for the grid survey were taken in what was interpreted as the uppermost layers exposed by the machine stripping of topsoil and should represent the transition zone between the Ap- and C-horizons.
+The samples for the grid survey were taken in what was interpreted as the uppermost layers exposed by the machine stripping of topsoil and should represent the transition zone between the Ap and C-horizons.
 The samples were taken in accordance with the principles proposed by Zimmermann (2001), with feature fills consistently avoided.
 A total of 345 samples were analysed for phosphates and SOM.